 I decided there and then that I would focus all my energy into following my dreams and reaching my potential.
 A focus I continue today.

-I received my BA Music Education (Jazz) from the Western Australian Academy of Performing Arts (WAAPA) in 2000.
+I received a BA in Music Education (Jazz) from the Western Australian Academy of Performing Arts (WAAPA) in 2000.

 In the past, I’ve studied with some of the best jazz singers, musicians and educators in the jazz world including Sheila Jordan, Mark Murphy, Madeline Eastman, Kurt Elling, Billy Taylor, Mark Levine, Anita Wardell, Norma Winstone and Cleo Lane

 I’ve performed professionally in Australia, UK and USA.
 My performance experience includes jazz, gospel and classical choirs; as a chorus member, featured soloist and feature singer for big bands.
-I’ve run my own quartets, trios and duos, as well working a bit in professional musical theatre and light classical shows (G&S).
+I’ve run quartets, trios and duos, working a bit in professional musical theatre and light classical shows (G&S).